EvHaus/brackets-jsxhint/README.md

 Release Notes
 =====

+**v0.0.7** (2015-01-27)

+- Fixes a bug which would print error messages to the console when error messages could not be determined

 **v0.0.6** (2014-12-18)

 - Now validates all Javascript and JSX files instead of looking for the React DOM comment